 The load/store unit counters show the use of the general-purpose L1 data cache.
-This unit is used for all shader data accesses except texturing and framebuffer write-back, including: buffer, image, shared storage, and stack access.
+This unit is used for all shader data accesses except for texturing, programmatic framebuffer read/write, and end-of-tile framebuffer write-back.

 9.1 Load/store unit usage